Transfer Admissions FAQ

 What support services are available to help with my transition to Canisius?

-Griff Center for Academic Engagement - Located in Old Main 013, the Griff Center provides: a comprehensive orientation for all new students, including transfers; academic advisement for freshmen, student-athletes, undecided majors, and transfer students; career development, internship services, academic mentoring, accessibility support, and veteran support services.
+Griff Center for Student Success - Located in Old Main 013, the Griff Center provides: a comprehensive orientation for all new students, including transfers; academic advisement for freshmen, student-athletes, undecided majors, and transfer students; career development, internship services, academic mentoring, accessibility support, and veteran support services.

 In addition, there is a professional staff member, Jennifer Herrmann, in the Griff Center, who is designated as the Transfer Student Liaison, and she can assist you with finding resources, solving problems, and settling in to become a Golden Griffin.
 She can be contacted at 716-888-3212, via email: email@example.com, or stop in at the Griff Center, Old Main 013.